 - We also work closely with doctors at UW Medicine when our patients are ready to move into care with doctors who treat adults.
 Our special Adult Congenital Heart Disease Program, shared with University of Washington, focuses on the long-term healthcare needs of people born with a heart condition.

 Our team diagnoses and provides ongoing care for heart defects, both simple and complex.
 These include:

 We also treat and provide follow-up care for Kawasaki disease.
 This is the leading cause of heart disease in children who were not born with a heart problem.

 Our doctors care for children with many other acquired heart problems, too, such as:

 See more of the conditions we treat.

 What services do you offer?

-When babies, children or teens have signs or symptoms that may come from a heart problem, we see them to determine if their heart is the cause.
-Examples are murmurs, chest pain, fast heart rate and fainting.
+When babies, children or teens have signs or symptoms that may come from a heart problem, we see them to find out if their heart is the cause.
+Examples are heart murmurs, chest pain, fast heart rate and fainting.

 Who’s on the team?